KieranWynn/pyquaternion/docs/index.md

 The following should get you up and running with pyquaternion in no time.

-<a name="dependencies"></a>
-# Dependencies
-pyquaternion has been tested to work correctly on Python 2.7x and Python 3x.
-Compatibility outside of these versions is not guaranteed.
-If you really need support for other versions, feel free to fork the project on [Github](https://github.com/KieranWynn/pyquaternion) and make the necessary modifications.

-pyquaternion requires [Numpy](http://www.numpy.org) for the representation of arrays and matrices.
-Chances are if you're needing quaternions, you've been dealing with numerical computation already and you have it installed.
-If so, great, ignore the rest of this section.
-If not, read on!

-Numpy is a core element of the [SciPy](http://www.scipy.org/about.html) package, which also contains a number of useful scientific computing and visualisation tools.
-If you will be using these (e.g. plotting 3D vectors with [Matplotlib](http://matplotlib.org)), you might want to look into [installing the whole SciPy stack](http://www.scipy.org/install.html), however, SciPy is not required in its entirety for pyquaternion.
-If you just want the important bit, proceed as follows:

-Numpy can easily be installed as a standalone with python's package manager, pip.
-Pip comes included with recent versions of Python (2.7.9+ and 3.4+), but if you need it, follow the instructions [here](https://pip.pypa.io/en/latest/installing.html#install-pip).
-Once you have pip installed, simply do:

-	$ pip install numpy

-> Note: If you're using Python3, your pip command may be

-	$ pip3 install numpy

 <a name="getting_started"></a>
 # Getting started
 The following aims to familiarize you with the basic functionality of quaternions in pyquaternion.
 It provides an entry point and a quick orientation (no pun intended) for those who want get stuck straight in.
 More comprehensive feature summaries can be found in the [features](#quaternion-features) and [operations](#quaternion-operations) documentation.